germansua/UJaveriana-AES-ModVal/README.md

 # UJaveriana-AES-ModVal
-Somo projects related with Architecture Modeling and Validation Coursa at Universidad Javeriana - Bogotá
+Some projects related with Architecture Modeling and Validation Course given at Pontificia Universidad Javeriana - Bogotá - Colombia